elsiehupp/wikiteam/README.md

     --images
 ```

-If you only want the XML histories, just use `--xml`.
-For only the images, just `--images`.
-For only the current version of every page, `--xml --curonly`.
+If you only want the XML histories, just use --xml.
+For only the images, just --images.
+For only the current version of every page, --xml --curonly.

 ### Resuming an incomplete dump